Deaadman/ItemRarities/Information/PatchNotes.md

 - Added more XML documentation to the newly added methods.

 ### Changed / Updated:
+- Changed the name of the `Utilities` folder to `Miscellaneous`.
+- Changed the `GetEmbeddedResource()` method to `public` from `private` so it's accessible from other classes.
-- Renamed the `TLDVanillaGearRarities.json` to `VanillaRarities.json` for clarity.
+- Changed the name of `TLDVanillaGearRarities.json` to `VanillaRarities.json`.
-- When no translation is found for a specific language, it now defaults to English.
+- Changed the name of `ItemRaritiesPatches.cs` to `Patches.cs`.
+<br></br>
-- Replaced all `rarityLabel.text = LocalizationManager.Instance.GetTranslation(itemRarity.ToString(), Localization.s_Language);` to `rarityLabel.text = GetLocalizedRarity(itemRarity.ToString(), Localization.s_Language);` within `ItemRaritiesPatches.cs`.
+- Updated all the `rarityLabel.text = itemRarity.ToString();`'s to `rarityLabel.text = GetLocalizedRarity(itemRarity.ToString(), Localization.s_Language);`'s within `ItemRaritiesPatches.cs`.
-- Moved `VanillaRarities.json` and `LocalizationData.json` into the `Data` folder.
+- Updated the location of`VanillaRarities.json` and `LocalizationData.json` into the `Data` folder.
 - Updated all lines of code referencing the old `Localization` and `Rarities` folders.
-- Renamed `ItemRaritiesPatches.cs` to `Patches.cs`.
-- Localization now defaults to `English` if no translation is found.
-- Updated existing hex codes to fit in better with the new colourblind colours.
+- Updated the existing hex codes to fit in better with the new colourblind colours.

 ### Fixed:
+- Fixed `Use compound assignment` warning by supressing it, as it's a false-positive.
+- Fixed `Remove unused parameter` warning by supressing it, as if it is deleted it created a bunch of issues.
 - Fixed rarities not showing for all the uncooked items within the `Cooking` UI.
 - Fixed `Non-constant fields should not be visible` warning within the new `Dictionary`.
 - Fixed `'new' expression can be simplified` warning by using the target-typed `new` expression.